-The following MSE core courses are REQUIRED for all new students and graduate degree (M.S. and Ph.D.) programs.
-If you have taken MSE graduate courses elsewhere (perhaps while completing an M.S. degree at another institution), you maybe able to petion for waivers for individual equivalent courses in our MSE degree program.
-However, in such cases, you must seek approval in writing from the Graduate Advisor - before the start of the quarter that the program graduate core course is offered - to receive credit for an equivalent course taken elsewhere (and be exempt from taking that core course during your studies here).
+The following MSE core courses are REQUIRED for all new students in MSE graduate degree (M.S. and Ph.D.) programs.
 Both the Ph.D. preliminary exam and the M.S. comprehensive exam are based, in large part, on materials covered in these required core classes.
 To remain in good academic standing you must enroll in and complete these core courses in the first year of your studies, in whatever quarter they are offered [note: these courses are offered only once per year].

-This year, we are transitioning to a requirement of five core courses, as listed below:
+Currently, we mandate a requirement of five core courses, as listed below:

-MSE 200: Structure of Materials (Fall, 2023) MSE 256A Mechanical Behavior of Engineering Materials (Fall, 2023) MSE 205 Materials Physics (Winter, 2024) MSE 265A Materials Thermodynamics and Statistical Mechanics (Winter, 2024) MSE 265B Phase Transformations and Kinetic Phenomena in Materials (Spring, 2024)
+- MSE 200: Crystalline Solids: Structure, Properties and Imperfections (Fall quarter) MSE 256A Mechanical Behavior of Engineering Materials (Fall quarter) MSE 205 Materials Physics (Winter quarter) MSE 265A Materials Thermodynamics and Statistical Mechanics (Winter quarter) - MSE 265B Phase Transformations and Kinetic Phenomena in Materials (Spring quarter)

-In addition, all first-year students are REQUIRED to enroll in 6 units (2 units per quarter) of MSE 298 Seminars in Engineering and attend (and participate in) the weekly departmental seminars (Fall, 2022, Winter 2023 and Spring, 2023).
+In addition, all first-year students are REQUIRED to enroll in 6 units (2 units per quarter) of MSE 298 Seminars in Engineering and attend (and participate in) the weekly departmental seminars (Fall, Winter, and Spring quarters).

 Every MSE graduate student is assumed to have taken a basic "Introduction to Materials Science and Engineering" undergraduate course prior to enrolling in graduate studies in MSE here at UCI.
 If you have not taken such a course (e.g., your undergraduate degree was not in MSE and your degree program did not require a broad introductory materials course), you will need to take proactive steps to learn acquire this foundational knowledge.
-[In this case, you are advised to discuss this with the Graduate Advisor to make plans to either learn the basic principles of MSE through self-study, or possible enroll in a remedial undergraduate course, e.g., Engr54 here at UCI].
+[In this case, you are advised to discuss this with the Graduate Advisor to make plans to either learn the basic principles of MSE through self-study, or possible enroll in a remedial undergraduate course, e.g., ENGR 54 here at UCI].
 The core courses in the MSE graduate program will assume you have an UG-level understanding of the underlying subject matter.